openfisca/biryani/docs/source/api-overview.rst

 .. testsetup::

-   from biryani.babelconv import *
+   from biryani1.babelconv import *
-   from biryani.base64conv import *
+   from biryani1.base64conv import *
-   from biryani.bsonconv import *
+   from biryani1.bsonconv import *
-   from biryani.creditcardconv import *
+   from biryani1.creditcardconv import *
-   from biryani.datetimeconv import *
+   from biryani1.datetimeconv import *
-   from biryani.jsonconv import *
+   from biryani1.jsonconv import *
-   from biryani.jwkconv import *
+   from biryani1.jwkconv import *
-   from biryani.jwtconv import *
+   from biryani1.jwtconv import *
-   from biryani.netconv import *
+   from biryani1.netconv import *
-   from biryani.objectconv import *
+   from biryani1.objectconv import *
-   from biryani.webobconv import *
+   from biryani1.webobconv import *

 Babel Converters
 ----------------

-.. automodule:: biryani.babelconv
+.. automodule:: biryani1.babelconv
    :members:
    :undoc-members:
    :noindex: